JunoNode/juno/SECURITY.md

 Juno is built with wallet-first safety in mind.
 We do not store private keys, sensitive personal information, or interact with user funds in any custodial way.

+## Scope

+We welcome reports related to vulnerabilities in the following areas:

+- Wallet connection and Phantom login flows
+- Signal scoring, rendering, and storage logic
+- Token risk flags and smart contract integrations
+- Frontend UI components that expose private or financial data
+- API route protection and validation
+- DevPanel and developer-facing tools

+---

 ## Core Principles

 - Juno connects to wallets (like Phantom) in read-only mode unless explicitly interacting